DavidCks/r3f-vrm/README.md

 />
 ```

-To copy it to the public directory, you should use your build tool (e.g., webpack, parcel) to copy the file to the public directory.
+To copy it to the public directory, you should use your build tool (e.g., webpack, parcel, etc.) to copy the file to the public directory.
 For example, in webpack, you can use the `CopyWebpackPlugin`:

 ```js
 const CopyWebpackPlugin = require("copy-webpack-plugin");